onlyOneYR/elasticsearch/intl.en-US/User Guide/Instance management/Cluster upgrade.md

 -   If the health status of your Elasticsearch instance is **red** or **yellow**, the **Force Update** option is automatically selected.
 You cannot use the **restart** method to upgrade the instance.
 -   The force update operation will make your services running on the Elasticsearch instance become unstable during the restart process.

  **Storage**

-You can follow the tips on the Configuration Upgrade page to change the storage space of a node.
-For more information, see [Buy page parameters](../../../../../intl.en-US/Quick Start/Buy page parameters.md).
+Follow the tips on the page to modify the storage space per data node.
+For more information, see [Buy page](../../../../reseller.en-US/Quick Start/Buy page.md).

 **Note:** You cannot change the storage space for a data node that is configured with an ultra disk larger than 2,048 GB.